 If you’re abroad and need medical care, or are standing in the pharmacy trying to figure out how to say Cialis in French, this app covers a broad spectrum of medical terms, drugs, lists hospitals in Paris, as well as doctors and dentists.
 (You can make doctor appointments with the app, although I don’t know how the listings are vetted.)
 Nonetheless, even if you don’t need an appointment, there’s quite a few things on this app that make it worthwhile.

 You may not need to know how to say “He cannot move his penis” or “I need to go outside and have a cigarette”, but it’s nice to know if your man-parts hurt, you know how to say it.
 Do turn off the voice command, since I was demonstrating the app to some friends on a quiet train car once and a booming voice, in French, said “Mon scrotum me fait mal“, or “My scrotum hurts” – which caused each and every passenger on our train car to turn around and look at me.
 And some things are better discussed between you and a certified medical provider, no matter where you live.
+(Update: This app no longer appears to be in the iTunes app store.)

 Who doesn’t love the Louvre?
 This is a beautiful app, as well as being very informative.
 It is a comprehensive look at one of the world’s great museums.
 You can take a tour, browse the collections, or get visitor information from the app.